adon-cloudcannon/landing-page-test/src/collections/ssg-pages/sveltekit.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              With CloudCannon as your SvelteKit CMS, your whole team can collaborate to create incredible static sites with Svelte components.
+              Develop faster, edit easier, and publish confidently with CloudCannon as your SvelteKit CMS.
+Your whole team can collaborate to create incredible static sites with Svelte components.
           styles:
             desktop:
               text_alignment: